agfay/sandbox/README.md

 # sandbox
-Testbed for all the things
+This repo is a testbed for all the things
+For now focused on getting familiar with SCM in VS Code